 Facilities will comply with applicable customs laws, and in particular, will establish and maintain programs to comply with customs laws regarding illegal transshipment of finished products.

-Facilities will ensure adequate controls are in place to safeguard against introduction of any non-manifested cargo.
-In this regard, WRAP recognizes the United States Customs and Border Protection (CBP)’s C-TPAT Guidelines for Foreign Manufacturers as a best practice program, and has adopted those guidelines under this Principle.
+Facilities will ensure adequate controls are in place to safeguard against the introduction of any non-manifested cargo.
+In this regard, WRAP recognizes the United States Customs and Border Protection (CBP) ’s C-TPAT Guidelines for Foreign Manufacturers as a best practice program, and has adopted those guidelines under this Principle.